 How does the Junior ISA Calculator work?

 Input an investment amount to see an approximation of what you could get back based on investment performance and charges levied by a provider.
+This calculator is intended to illustrate the performance of a Stocks and Shares JISA.
+If you want to find out who has the best Junior ISA interest rates for a Cash ISA, you should refer to the JISA provider’s documentation.

 If your child has an existing JISA fund, also enter the amount to see how that could build.
 Pay close attention to the impact that charges can have on your money.
 Investment performance cannot be predicted, but charges should be clearly displayed in the provider’s KIID (Key Investor Information document) which you will have to acknowledge you have read before purchasing a Junior ISA.